WebOfTrust/ietf-keri/draft-ssmith-keri.md

 Several new terms were introduced above.
 These along with other terms helpful to describing KERI are defined below.

 Primitive
 : A serialization of a unitary value.
 A *cryptographic primitive* is the serialization of a value associated with a cryptographic operation including but not limited to a digest (hash), a salt, a seed, a private key, a public key, or a signature.
-All *primitives* in KERI MUST be expressed in CESR (Compact Event Streaming Representation) {{CESR_ID}}.
+All *primitives* in KERI MUST be expressed in CESR (Compact Event Streaming Representation) {{CESR-ID}}.

 Qualified
 : When *qualified*, a *cryptographic primitive* includes a prepended derivation code (as a proem) that indicates the cryptographic algorithm or suite used for that derivation.
 This simplifies and compactifies the essential information needed to use that *cryptographic primitive*.
-All *cryptographic primitives* expressed in either text or binary CESR are *qualified* by definition {{CESR_ID}}.
-Qualification is an essential property of CESR {{CESR_ID}}.
+All *cryptographic primitives* expressed in either text or binary CESR are *qualified* by definition {{CESR-ID}}.
+Qualification is an essential property of CESR {{CESR-ID}}.

 Cryptonym
 : A cryptographic pseudonymous identifier represented by a string of characters derived from a random or pseudo-random secret seed or salt via a one-way cryptogrphic function with a sufficiently high degree of cryptographic strength (e.g. 128 bits, see appendix on cryptographic strength) {{OWF}}{{COWF}}{{TMCrypto}}{{QCHC}}.
 A *cryptonym* is a type of *primitive*.
 Due the enctropy in its derivation, a *cryptonym* is a universally unique identifier and only the controller of the secret salt or seed from which the *cryptonym* is derived may prove control over the *cryptonym*.
 Therefore the derivation function MUST be associated with the *cryptonym* and MAY be encoded as part of the *cryptonym* itself.